 2 teaspoons Pure Vanilla Extract

-In a medium sized bowl, mix together the baking soda, rice flour, xanthan gum and coconut sugar until well combined.
+Pre-heat oven to 350 degrees.
+In a medium sized bowl, mix together the baking soda, flour and coconut sugar until well combined.
 Add the peanut butter, molasses, applesauce, salt and vanilla and mix all the ingredients together until smooth.
 If you’re peanut butter is fresh out of the fridge and is very hard, heat it up in the microwave for a few seconds or let it sit out at room temperature so it’s easier to incorporate into the mixture.
-Bake in a preheated oven at 350 degrees for 7-8 minutes.
+Bake cookies at 350 degrees for 7-8 minutes.